alex-bowers/portfolio-site/README.md

 [![Image from Gyazo](https://i.gyazo.com/7a03b42c3d226e79608e278b5897fe53.png)](https://gyazo.com/7a03b42c3d226e79608e278b5897fe53)

-I then used Nuxt to create the site.
+I then used Nuxt to create the site and Netlify to deploy.